neelbhanushali/ids/README.md

 	- partner-os
 - Created CustomerApp that checks if JWT has scope or not (only configuration done)
 - Created PartnerOS that checks if OIDC has scope or not (only configuration done)
+- Refresh Token received on token endpoint when `offline_access` scope was requested

 # Not working
 - CustomerApp Protected (/identity) API not checking the Bearer Token.
 Giving Following Error